flashdato/Browser_Extension_Flashcard_Generator/README.md

 ## Database Integration

-The backend now includes a `db.js` file to manage the connection to a PostgreSQL database.
+The backend includes a `db.js` file to manage the connection to a PostgreSQL database.
 PostgreSQL is used to store and retrieve flashcard data efficiently.
-The database schema is designed to support features like user-specific flashcards, categories, and progress tracking.
+The database schema supports features like user-specific flashcards, categories, progress tracking, and review history.

 ### Setting Up PostgreSQL